kunal-o-0/EduTrack/README.md

 ## Is it really needed :expressionless:

-**YES**, as it helps student to concentrate on studies and achieve academic goals.Today, most of the things are getting digitalized, so why "education" not?
-To bring this change first we have make most of the processes inside educational body digital like taking attendance, storing grades of students, important upcoming events, schedules for lectures, etc.After doing it there must be some application which is capable of handling those things with accuracy and efficiently.Last but not not least, operating cost of all this must be as minimal as possible because after some years, data will be doubled then tripled and so on which will lead to increasing cost of operation.
+**YES**, as it helps students to concentrate on studies and achieve academic goals.Today, most of the things are getting digitalized, so why "education" not?
+To bring this change, first we have make most of the processes inside educational body digital like taking attendance, storing grades of students, important upcoming events, schedules for lectures, etc.After doing it there must be some application which is capable of handling those things with accuracy and efficiently.Last but not not least, operating cost of all this must be as minimal as possible because after some years, data will be doubled then tripled and so on which will lead to increasing cost of operation.
 That's why we need good "student management system".

 ## My work :test_tube: